hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 Or if you want to render all objects on the heap and use text label references, visit: http://pythontutor.com/visualize.html#heapPrimitives=true&textReferences=true

-The possibilities are endless! (or 2^5 or something.)
+The possibilities are endless! (or 2^6 or something.)

 #### Unicode strings look weird or broken

 Yep, that's a known bug; Online Python Tutor currently doesn't have much support for Unicode.

-#### Visualizations of object-oriented programs are confusing; why are there grayed-out frames everywhere?

-We haven't "cleaned-up" the visualizations to look better for OOP code examples;
-they are simply displaying what Python is doing step-by-step as those programs execute.
-Please email if you have suggestions for more aesthetically-pleasing yet accurate OOP visualizations.

 #### Can Online Python Tutor visualize programs that accept user input via, say, raw_input()?

 *Update on 2013-04-29*: Yes, try raw_input() now!!!

-*Old lame answer*:
+*Old lame and outdated answer*:
 No, sorry it can't currently do that; and chances are, it won't ever be able to unless I significantly rewrite the backend.

 #### Did you know that stepping through code with generators looks weird when "display frames of exited functions" is selected?